pbierkortte/sql-server-to-snowflakedw-python/README.md

 ### [Job List](job_list.json)
 List of select statements (SELECT * FROM MY_TABLE) and the target tables you want to create.
 Replace the < ... > placeholders.
-To allow for multiple SQL Servers instances and Snowflake databases simply replace "${PYODBC_SERVER}" and "${SNOWFLAKE_DATABASE}" placeholders with the server names and database names respectively.
+To allow for multiple SQL Servers instances and many Snowflake databases simply replace the "${PYODBC_SERVER}" and "${SNOWFLAKE_DATABASE}" placeholders with the server names and database names respectively.
 Also, columns or rows can be excluded via the query, and essentially any SELECT query can be used as a source.

 ### [Type Conversion](type_conversion.json)